-- 2. The services shall be performed at applicable facilities in the County of San Mateo. - 3.
-The services shall be provided during County working hours and days. - 4.
+- 2. The services shall be performed at applicable facilities in San Mateo County. - The services shall be provided during normal Contractor working hours, Monday through Friday, excluding official holidays. - 4.
 The project representatives during the term of this agreement will be: